 Historically, orthodontic treatment was provided mainly for adolescents.
-During the last 2 decades, increased interest has been expressed in early treatment as well as in adult treatment.
-Treatment and timing options for the growing patient, especially in the mixed dentition and early permanent dentition, have increased and continue to be evaluated by the research community.^{8,10-12} Many clinicians seek to modify skeletal, muscular, and dentoalveolar abnormalities before the eruption of the full permanent dentition.6
+Interest continues to be expressed in early treatment as well as in adult treatment.
+Treatment and timing options for the growing patient, especially in the mixed dentition and early permanent dentition, have increased and continue to be evaluated by the research community.9,11-13 Many clinicians seek to modify skeletal, muscular, and dentoalveolar abnormalities before the eruption of the full permanent dentition.

-A thorough knowledge of craniofacial growth and development of the dentition, as well as orthodontic treatment, must be used in diagnosing and reviewing possible treatment options before recommendations are made to parents.8 Early treatment is beneficial for many children but may not be indicated for every patient.
+A thorough knowledge of craniofacial growth and development of the dentition, as well as orthodontic treatment, must be used in diagnosing and reviewing possible treatment options before recommendations are made to parents.
+Early treatment is beneficial for many children but may not be in-dicated for every patient.